umaranis/DataAnalysis_Smartphone-Dataset_Human-Activity-Recognition/CodeBook.md

 ### Tidy Dataset

-Finally, the average of each variable is calculated for each activity and each subject.
+For tidy dataset, the average of each variable is calculated for each activity and each subject.

 The complete list of variables of tidy dataset is given below: